 All Mathematics courses require commitment to consistent effort both in class and at home to achieve a reasonable degree of success.
-It is expected that students will spend 20 to 40 minutes each day completing homework and revision studies.
+It is expected that students will spend time applying themselves each day to completing homework and revision studies.

 Mathematics Standard